PSHE / RSE

 JIGSAW Characters:

-• Jenny (Reception, Nursery, Rockets and Galaxy)
+• Jenie (Reception, Nursery, Rockets and Galaxy)

 • Jack (Year 1)